West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Mayor Tracy Brabin, Mayor of West Yorkshire - 1:27:38

-But can I just raise a question at 4 .5,
+But can I just raise a question at 4 .5,the key outputs for the academic brokerage service?

 This is a minimum of 20 % target.